pombase/website/src/docs/news/2020-06-05-pombetalks-june-10.md

-### PombeTalks June 10th
+### PombeTalks POSTPONED to June 17th
 <!-- pombase_flags: frontpage -->
 <!-- newsfeed_thumbnail: PombeTalks32px.png -->

-The next online PombeTalks will take place on Wednesday 10 June 2020 at 17:00 [Central European Time](https://greenwichmeantime.com/time-zone/europe/european-union/central-european-time/):
+Please note that the next online PombeTalks will take place one week later than originally planned, to support the [STEM Strike for Black Lives](https://www.shutdownstem.com/) on 10th June.

+In the meantime, please complete this brief [survey](https://forms.gle/ANVsCcfaqf2p4Q9fA) of the audience.

+On Wednesday **17th June** 2020 at 17:00 [Central European Time](https://greenwichmeantime.com/time-zone/europe/european-union/central-european-time/), the speakers will be:

 - **Gautam Dey**, Baum lab, UCL / EMBL Heidelberg: *Closed mitosis requires local disassembly of the nuclear envelope*